meese-os/meeseOS-manual/src/FAQ.md

 ## Q: Can I add feature X or application Y?

-Since OS.js runs on JavaScript within a browser environment and Node on the backend, these are your limitations.
+Since MeeseOS runs on JavaScript within a browser environment and Node on the backend, these are your limitations.

 Anything that can use these technologies can technically run on this platform.